Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/massModel.rst

 .. class:: CustomMassRateModelSettings

-   Using this class, the user must provide a :literal:`boost::function< double( const double ) > function`, i.e. a function returning a double, representing the mass-rate, and taking another double, representing time, as an input.
+   Using this class, the user must provide a :literal:`std::function< double( const double ) > function`, i.e. a function returning a double, representing the mass-rate, and taking another double, representing time, as an input.
 The internal workings of this function are completely up to the user.
 If any help is required in setting up such a model please contact the Tudat support team.

 .. class:: FromThrustMassModelSettings